nekernel-org/btb/ReadMe.md

 # BTB.

-A tool by Amlal EL Mahrouss to build libraries and programs.
+A tool by EL Mahrouss Logic to build libraries and programs.

 ## Installation requirements: